-A particular barrier is the high rate of rental housing within Bentonville, with 49% of the city's housing being comprised of renter-occupied homes.
+A particular barrier is the high rate of rental housing within Bentonville, with approximately 50% of the city's housing being comprised of renter-occupied homes.
 Rent prices can be volatile, reducing housing security.
-As an example, a market assessment by a private organization indicated that apartments priced at \$1,000 through \$1,500 make up the majority of units at 52.27%, while those in the lowest price range of \$500 through \$700 are the lowest market share at 2.89%.
-According to this study, the average rent in Bentonville is \$1,228 per month, which means for a household to not be rent burdened (paying more than 30% monthly income in rent) that household would need to make a minimum of \$49,116 per year.
+As an example, a market assessment by a private organization indicated that apartments priced at \$1,000 through \$1,500 make up the largest portion of the market at 49%, while those in the lowest price range of \$500 through \$700 are the lowest market share at 6%.
+According to this study, the average rent in Bentonville is \$1,275 per month, which means for a household to not be rent burdened (paying more than 30% monthly income in rent) that household would need to make a minimum of \$49,116 per year.
 At that rate, only residents with at least a moderate income would be able to afford the average rental housing.

 Homeownership also faces particular challenges associated with affordability.
-That market study indicated that in 2024, average home prices listed in Bentonville have increased and are over 121% more expensive than the average home cost in Arkansas as a whole.
+That market study indicated that in 2025, average home prices listed in Bentonville increased past \$500,000 and are over 196% more expensive than the average home cost in Arkansas as a whole.
 In evaluating the housing market, the CDBG Administrator noted that many houses listed for sale were listed at much higher prices than their last recorded sale, particularly smaller and older homes located in now-competitive areas.